hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-timezone Europe/Berlin

-The function for changing system timezone.
+This function for changing system timezone.

 *******************************************************************